-Quality sleep is important for many aspects of health, yet many of us struggle to get enough sleep every night.
-This post discusses the proven health benefits of sleep.
+Quality sleep is important for many aspects of health, yet many people struggle to get enough sleep every night.
+This post will walk you through the science-based health benefits of sleep.

 What is Sleep?